U.S. FTC sues to block Nvidia deal to buy Arm | Business

 U.S. FTC sues to block Nvidia deal to buy Arm

-The U.S. Federal Trade Commission on Thursday sued to block U.S. chip supplier Nvidia Corp's more than $80 billion planned acquisition of British chip design provider Arm.
-The FTC said the proposed vertical deal would give one of the largest chip companies control over computing technology and designs that competitors rely on to develop their own competing chips.
+The U.S. Federal Trade Commission on Thursday sued to block U.S. chip company Nvidia Corp's more than $80 billion planned acquisition of British chip technology provider Arm, adding to already significant global regulatory challenges of the deal.
+The FTC said the proposed deal would give one of the largest chip companies control over computing technology and designs that competitors rely on to develop their own competing chips.

-Arm, Britain's most important tech company, licenses its blueprints to major chipmakers such as Apple Inc, Qualcomm Inc and Samsung Electronics Co Ltd , underpinning the global smartphone ecosystem.
-Arm was sold to Japan's SoftBank in 2016.
-Nvidia said "as we move into this next step in the FTC process, we will continue to work to demonstrate that this transaction will benefit the industry and promote competition."
+Nvidia said it would "work to demonstrate that this transaction will benefit the industry and promote competition."
+Arm declined to comment.

-Nvidia shares, however, remained mostly unchanged by the news on Thursday as investors have focused on its growing data center business.
+The stock-heavy deal has more than doubled in value since it was announced in September 2020 as Nvidia shares have risen on the performance of its data center business.
+Nvidia will owe only a $1.25 billion breakup fee if the deal does not close, and its shares closed up 2.2% at $321.26 on Thursday.
 "Nobody thinks the deal is going to close," said Stacy Rasgon, an analyst with Bernstein.
 "The data center story has been really playing out.
 The software narrative has become a bigger piece of the story.
 I would love to see this deal, but I don't think they need it."

+Before Nvidia's offer, Softbank had planned to file for an initial public offering for Arm.
+While Arm's revenue is growing briskly, rising 56.3% to $1.46 billion in the six months ended Sept.
+30, it is unclear whether Arm, in an IPO, would fetch anything close to the $80 billion in value offered by Nvidia.
+That would be a new blow for the Japanese conglomerate whose Vision Fund assets sank by $10 billion last month, driven by plummeting valuations for investments in Chinese e-commerce firm Alibaba and ride-hailing service Didi Global Inc .

 The FTC, which is made up of two Republicans and two Democrats, voted 4-0 to approve the challenge to the planned merger.
 'HIGHER PRICES AND LESS CHOICE'